marcolanaro/react-payment-request-api/README.md

 onShowFail              | Promise based callback: (error)                    | The handler will be executed if the filling of the form is [not successfull](https://www.w3.org/TR/payment-request/#dom-paymentcomplete-fail) (like when the user dismiss the form). onShippingAddressChange | Promise based callback: (request, resolve, reject) | The handler will be executed if the [shipping address has change](https://www.w3.org/TR/payment-request/#idl-def-paymentrequestupdateevent).
 You can change the request and then resolve the promise. onShippingOptionChange  | Promise based callback: (request, resolve, reject) | The handler will be executed if the [shipping option has change](https://www.w3.org/TR/payment-request/#idl-def-paymentrequestupdateevent).
 You can change the request and then resolve the promise.

-## Typescript

-Typescript is completely optional.
-The package is exported as ES6/commonjs module.<br />
-The types are exported under `dist/types.d.ts`.
-You can find an example of usage [here](https://github.com/marcolanaro/react-payment-request-api/tree/master/examples).

 ## License